 The first explanation interprets the swords literally and views them as weapons of self defense.
 Those who take this position use this passage to justify Christians carrying weapons of self defense (not swords mind you - guns).
 The difficulty with this position is that when the disciples attempt to use swords in their personal defense they are rebuked by the Savior (Matthew 26:52).
 After the Lord's rebuke, never again do we see the disciples carrying a sword or defending themselves in any way.
 Rather, they suffer physical harm, the loss of property, and the loss of freedom as Jesus had instructed them to do in the Sermon on the Mt.
 (Matthew 5:38-41).
-Some will argue the reason Jesus forbid Peter from fighting in the garden was because He had to be arrested to fulfill the will of God.
+Some will argue the reason Jesus forbade Peter from fighting in the garden was because He had to be arrested in order to fulfill the will of God.
 Such an explanation is not however the explanation given by Jesus.
 Christ stated, “Put your sword back into its place.
 For all who take the sword will perish by the sword.”
 (Matthew 26:52).
 Jesus echoed Genesis 9:6 in His rebuttal and reminded His disciples that they were not to be in the life taking business.
 Christ backed his rebuke by healing the servant of the high priest to demonstrate both His mission and deity.

 The second position interprets the moneybag, knapsack, and swords figuratively.
 The Moneybag stands for financial support, the knapsack for personal provision, and the sword of entering a hostile environment in which the disciples must defend themselves.
 Each disciple was told to “get a sword” because each must individually prepare for an impending battle.
 The disciples did indeed enter into hostile environments following the death of Christ, and they did engage in battle, but the battle was of a spiritual nature and their weapons were not physical (2 Corinthians 10:4).